Karoonjhar as Kin

 Community Collaborator: Dileep Permar

 My practice is guided by Shah Abdul Latif Bhittai, who curated Sindh’s myths and folklore as portals of transformation.
-His work is not only tales of separation and reunion, but of deep initiation.
-His verses remind us that help can arrive from unexpected kin: from mountains for Sassui, from rivers, soil, seagulls, and storks for Sohni.
-I like to think that I inherit his worldview, and my language for communicating that inheritance is animism.
-With deep respect, I create with the mountains, listening until their stories seep through their holes and their rituals breathe again.
+His verses speak of initiation and kinship; where help arrives from mountains for Sassui, from rivers and birds for Sohni.
+I inherit this worldview, and my language for expressing it is animism.
+With reverence, I create with the mountains, listening until their stories surface and their rituals breathe again.

-This collaboration is a refusal of erasure, a map, a way of seeing, sensing, and re-membering for those who will come after us.
+This collaboration is a refusal of erasure; a way of seeing, sensing, and re-membering for those who will come after us.